Incorporating the Blue Water Pointscore Series (IRC), Tasman Performance Series (PHS), the Cape Byron Series (ORCi) and the Line Honours Series

 Blue Water Pointscore History:

 Outside of the Rolex Sydney Hobart Yacht Race, the Blue Water Champion is the most prestigious and hotly contested season pointscore, with the winner presented the Jack Halliday Perpetual Trophy.
 Many skippers have been fortunate enough to taste success on multiple occasions, with the lucky few also going on to win the Rolex Sydney Hobart Yacht Race.
-None greater though than Syd Fisher, who holds the record with 9 Blue Water Championships in his various Ragamuffin’s.
+Whilst there have been several skippers who have tasted multiple victories, there are none greater throughout the CYCA Blue Water Pointscore history than Syd Fischer, who holds the record with 9 Blue Water Championships in his various Ragamuffin’s.

 |1958-59 Siandra||1980-81 Big Schott||2000-01 SAP Ausmaid|